Back To Main Menu

 Graduation Requirements

-In order to graduate from a diploma programme, students are required to attain at least 120 credits (including exempted modules, if any), pass all school/programme/elective requirements, as prescribed by the respective schools, and have no more than 3 modules completed with the provisional pass Grade E.
+In order to graduate from a diploma programme, you are required to attain at least 360 credits (including exempted credits and credits for non-graded modules, but excluding credits associated with repeated attempts), and pass all prescribed core and elective requirements with a minimum Grade D for all modules.

 Mode of Instruction